shubham-mamodiya/AI_projects/heredity/readme.md

 ## Credits

 - The logic is inspired by the CS50 AI course.
-- This file was created with the assistance of AI (GitHub Copilot) for my end.
+- Github copilot for readme.md file.

 ---